-An Amazon Machine Image (AMI) is the image of the machine that contains all the information necessary to boot instances of your software.
-It is somewhat similar to a snapshot of the boot partition containing the operating system and installed software running on your server.
-You use these images to launch your Amazon EC2 Windows instances, which are running copies of the AMI.
+A Windows Amazon Machine Image (AMI) is a template with all the information necessary to boot an Amazon EC2 Windows instance.
+It is similar to a snapshot of the boot partition that contains Windows Server and other required software to run on your server.
+You specify an AMI when you launch your Windows instances, which are virtual servers running in the cloud.

 For more information on Amazon Windows AMIs, see Amazon Windows AMI Basics (p.
-46).
+48).

-You can use the AWS Management Console) to search for Windows AMIs that meet specific criteria, and then launch instances of those AMIs.
+You can use the AWS Management Console to search for Windows AMIs that meet your specific criteria.
 For example, you can view the Windows AMIs provided by Amazon, or the Windows AMIs provided by the EC2 community.
 For more information on choosing a Windows AMI, see Choosing a Windows AMI (p.
-49).
+51).

 You might find public AMIs that suit your needs.
 You can customize a public AMI and then save that customized AMI for your own use and create a new AMI.
 For more information see Creating Your Own Windows AMI (p.
-53).
+62).

 After you create a new AMI, you can keep it private so that only you can use it, or you can share it with other AWS accounts that you specify.
 You can also make your customized AMI public so that the EC2 community can use it.
 Building safe, secure, usable AMIs for public consumption is a fairly straightforward process, if you follow a few simple guidelines.
 For information on how to create and use shared AMIs, see Shared Windows AMIs (p.
-65).
+67).

 Paid AMIs are AMIs that you purchase from third parties or AMIs that come with service contracts from organizations such as Red Hat.
 If you're interested in selling an AMI to other developers, see Amazon DevPay.
 You can also create your AMIs and sell it to other EC2 users.
 For more information on selling or using paid AMIs, see Paid Windows AMIs (p.
-70).
+73).

-To help categorize and manage your AMIs, you can assign tags of your choice to them.
+To help categorize and manage your AMIs, you can assign custom tags to them.
 For more information, go to Using Tags.